rconanan/landing-page/README.md

 Still need to work on adding certain Flex Properties.

-All is used is HTML, CSS with Flexbox!
+All is used is HTML, CSS and Flexbox!

 Images are from Unsplash and loremfaces.

-Update: Landing Page complete!
+Update: Change name of Landing Page project.